 USDA Mortgage Highlights:

 - No down payment is required.
 Loans may be for up to 100 percent of appraised value or purchase price, whichever is less.
-No need to special down payment assistance grants, bond money, etc. Home buyers can get pre approved and out shopping for a home in the same day.
+No need to special down payment assistance grants, bond money, etc. Home buyers can get pre approved and out shopping for a home on the same day.

 - Mortgages are 30-year fixed rate at low market interest rates.

 - Loans may include funds for closing costs, the guarantee fee, legal fees, title services, cost of establishing an escrow account and other prepaid items, assuming the appraised value is higher than sales price.
-Sellers may pay all the buyers closing costs closing costs as well.
+Sellers may pay all the buyers closing costs as well.

 - Buyers must personally occupy the home following the purchase.
 The home cannot be a vacation home or investment property.